-And much of the credit can be attributed to Ange Postecoglou, who has brought a positive mentality as well as an effective tactical approach to assist Celtic to climb out of the rut they found themselves in last season.
+And much of the credit can be attributed to Ange Postecoglou, who has brought a positive mentality as well as an effective tactical approach to assist Celtic to climb out of the rut they found themselves during Rangers’ heydays.

-After making a name for himself in his home country as well as Japan, the Australian manager now has the biggest assignment of his career under his belt as Celtic looks to rebuild after finishing 25 points behind Old Firm rivals Rangers in the league standings last season.
+After making a name for himself in his home country as well as Japan, the Australian manager had the biggest assignment of his career under his belt as Celtic looked to rebuild after finishing 25 points behind Old Firm rivals Rangers in the league standings during the 2020-21 season.

-With the new acquisition of Kyogo Furuhashi on fire in front of goal, Tom Rogic rejuvenated, and the squad playing a quick, energetic and beautiful brand of football that has been strongly embraced in the Celtic dugout, Ange-Ball has been the topic of much discussion in Scotland.
+More than a year in, with Kyogo Furuhashi on fire in front of goal, Jota rediscovering the potential that made him a wonderkid once, and the squad playing a quick, energetic and beautiful brand of football that has been strongly embraced in the Celtic dugout, Ange-Ball has been the topic of much discussion in Scotland.

 With that being said, FootTheBall has done an analysis of Ange Postecoglou’s tactical plan for Celtic.

 Ange Postecoglou is a manager that has his own ideology and playing style.
 His sides are known for being relentless in the press and putting a strong focus on attacking football.

 A lot of emphasis is placed within that framework on moving the ball out from the back, as well as the pace with which the players distribute the ball.
 The usage of inverted full-backs, however, is one of the most contemporary and sophisticated parts of Ange’s tactical style.

 Pep Guardiola is often acknowledged for popularizing the concept of inverted full-backs.
 When the team gains possession of the ball, the full-backs drop inside and push towards the midfield.
 There are several explanations for this unusual tactical breakthrough.